intrig-unicamp/macsad/README.md

 - `cd /root/`
 - `./mac/install.sh`

 Or you can follow the next steps.
+We strongly suggest to run our `install_pkgs.sh`.

 # Part 1